 - A beneficiary may have insurance coverage with companies that pay primary to Medicare.
-In such cases a claim may be filed with the primary insurer on behalf of the beneficiary.
+In such cases, a claim may be filed with the primary insurer on behalf of the beneficiary.

 - A supplier may choose not to accept any assignment yet ask for payment at the time when service is provided.

-- Prosthetic devices, excepting dental devices come under Part B and are classified as either medical service or health service.
+- Prosthetic devices, excepting dental devices, come under Part B and are classified as either medical service or health service.

-- Also covered under Part B are DME like artificial limbs, eyes and arms, braces for the neck.
+- Also covered under Part B are DME like artificial limbs, eyes, and arms, braces for the neck.
 A brace can be either a rigid device or a semi-rigid one.

 The billing modifier codes should always be included when filling out rental claim forms, in which the commencing and ending dates of the period need to be clearly mentioned.
-Along with rental forms, the modifier “RR” needs to be quoted against the field 24D, if not the claim will be treated as a purchase and reimburse will be processed likewise.
+Along with rental forms, the modifier “RR” needs to be quoted against the field 24D, if not the claim will be treated as a purchase, and reimbursement will be processed likewise.
 Billing can be done only for DME items or services already provided to a patient.
 Billing for rental has to be for a 30-day period unless it is specifically mentioned as a daily rental, in which case daily billing is permitted.

 A patient is allowed to retain a rental DME as long as it is medically required.
 During the period the rental DME is being used by the patient costs incurred for repairs and maintenance are eligible for reimbursement, for which standard codes and modifiers need to be used along with the claims.
-However, for the labor charges a separate repair code needs to be used.
+However, for the labor charges, a separate repair code needs to be used.

-Similarly, if any parts need to be replaced during for the purchased DMEs, the replacement parts need to be billed accordingly using a repair code.
+Similarly, if any parts need to be replaced during the purchased DMEs, the replacement parts need to be billed accordingly using a repair code.
 While submitting a maintenance or repair code, ensure that the code is listed after the procedure code.
 A claim submitted with a repair code should include a full description of the services that were rendered.

-A thorough understanding of the requirements and rules for submitting DME claims can ensure minimal errors and lesser chances of denials.
+A thorough understanding of the requirements and rules for submitting DME Claims can ensure minimal errors and lesser chances of denials.